David-Pugh/OS-GreenSpace-Cardiff/visualising_with_folium/readme.md

 * [Folium](http://folium.readthedocs.io)  - generate Leaflet.js maps in Python

 ## A note on environments
 I used Conda to management my enevironments, but I did see an issue trying to load GeoPands - this issue is seen by a [few people using OSX](https://github.com/ioos/conda-recipes/issues/623).
-To solve it I set a new environment woth Python 3.4 and ensured it used GeoPandas from the the ioos (US Integrated Ocean Observing System) channel.
+To solve it I set a new environment with Python 3.4 and ensured it used GeoPandas from the the ioos (US Integrated Ocean Observing System) channel.

 ```conda create -n greenspace_env -c ioos geopandas python=3.4.```